Tamunorth/notification_handler_plugin/README.md

 # notification_handler_plugin

-Plugin which allow handle tapping all notifications from the ios side.
+Plugin which allow handle tapping by the notifications from the ios side.

 ## Getting Started